 Police reports can also be made in person at the police department but officers are seldom available at the station.

-To report an abandoned vehicle, call dispatch at 406-657-8200 with all the vehicle information or go to fill out an online form.
+To report an abandoned vehicle, complete a report on the BPD online reporting portal.
 We no longer accept anonymous complaints.